Stock markets are rising as more inflation data becomes available.

 Meanwhile, US Vice President Joe Biden and Chinese President Xi Jinping will hold a virtual summit on Monday to try to defuse some of the tensions that have arisen over Taiwan and other combustible issues, but both sides have shown little enthusiasm for compromise.

-After another strong pre-weekend showing on Wall Street, European and Asian share markets mainly gained Monday, despite global inflation concerns following reports last week of rising prices in the world’s two largest economies.
+After another strong pre-weekend performance on Wall Street, European and Asian share markets mainly gained Monday, as global inflation concerns remained high following reports last week of rising prices in the world’s two largest economies.